Balzac’s Distillery District

-Greenhouse Juice is a bit of a well-kept secret, but for those in the know this wellness mecca merits a daily drop-in for smoothies and cold press juice.
-With as many of the ingredients as possible sourced from local farms (with a particular demand for the misshapen, but no less nutritious veggies typically rejected by food markets), the leftover pulp from the cold press is re-used as compost, and all drinks come in recycled glass bottles.
-Drop in for probiotic tonics, chia seed-boosted hydrators, homemade nut milks, and a selection of cleanse options.
+Greenhouse Juice is a bit of a well-kept secret, but for those in the know, this wellness mecca merits a daily drop-in for smoothies and cold-pressed juice.
+With as many of the ingredients as possible sourced from local farms (with a particular demand for the misshapen but no less nutritious veggies typically rejected by food markets), the leftover pulp from the cold press is used as compost, and all drinks come in recycled glass bottles.
+Drop in for probiotic tonics, chia-seed-boosted hydrators, homemade nut milks, and a selection of cleanse options.

 Sam James Coffee

 917 Queen St. W., West Queen West

 Founder Sam James is an award-winning barista, so it's natural you'd expect that the coffee here is nothing short of sensational.
 However, the real draw of this tiny, minimalist space remains the grown-up versions of throwback sweet treats like Pop Tarts and Twinkies, all made in the back by pastry chef Lindsey Gazel of LindseyBakes.
 Instead of tables and chairs, a long wall-side bench envelopes the space, encouraging conversation and a sense of community between drinkers, though lingering all day with a laptop is politely discouraged.